cristianoso19/jr.tool.fakeattendances/README.md

 uvicorn app:app --reload
 ```

 3. Open `http://localhost:8000` in your browser and fill in the form to generate an Excel report.
+After submitting, your browser will download the generated file.

 Environment variables `SUPABASE_URL` and `SUPABASE_KEY` can be provided in a `.env` file if uploading data to Supabase is required.